MPIIComputationalEpigenetics/WSHScripts/README.md

 ### simulation

-Contains the pipelines used to compare the ISH scores on synthetic data.
+Contains the pipelines used to compare the WSH scores on synthetic data.

 ## License